Pushkina Secondary School Water Filter Project – Ukraine

 Pushkina village, Sovetskiy Region, Autonomous Republic of Crimea, Ukraine

 Founded by a handful of Russian settlers during the reign of Catherine the Second, Pushkina village has grown considerably.
-It is currently home to a population of 1,142 people and has an Orthodox church, a mosque, six stores, a bar, a rural library, gas station, kindergarten, and school.
+It is currently home to a population of 1,142 people and has an Orthodox church, a mosque, six stores, a bar, a rural library, a gas station, a kindergarten, and a school.
 The majority of residents of the village work in family farming.

 Pushkina Secondary School was founded in 1972 and currently has an enrollment of 149 students with 21 teachers and 10 other staff members.